Ibiza epic fail

-Ok, so it’s been a little while since I’ve written a good epic fail post but I think the saga surrounding #PartridgeIbizaTrip definitely deserves one.
-After the #PartridgePortugalTrip, I got bitten by the travel bug and was desperate to get another holiday in the diary.
-After agreeing the dates and booking them off work, Mr P and I decided to go for a last minute deal.
+Ok, so it’s been a little while since I’ve written a good epic fail post but I think the saga surrounding my trip to Ibiza definitely deserves one.
+After we visited Portugal with my family earlier on in the year, I got bitten by the travel bug and was desperate to get another holiday in the diary.
+After agreeing the dates and booking them off work, we decided to go for a last minute deal.

 A month before we were due to travel we started looking on IceLolly.com where the deals seemed too good to be true.
-Fuertaventura, Balearic Isles, Greece, Italy, there were plenty of holidays ranging from self-catering to all-inclusive with prices starting at a super reasonable £250 per person.
+Fuertaventura, the Balearic Isles, Greece, Italy; there were plenty of holidays ranging from self-catering to all-inclusive with prices starting at a super reasonable £250 per person.

 However, in the meantime, a few things were happening that were to scupper our chances of finding a cheap deal.
 Firstly – Tunisia.
 The horrific events that happened on a beach in Souss meant that tour operators were shuffling around their guests to other resorts, limiting availability and pushing the prices up for holidaymakers.
 This kind of put us off traveling to other similar resorts – Turkey, Egypt, Morocco – as things seemed just a little unstable and I wanted this to be a super relaxing holiday.